shubham-2940/github-actions-practice/README.md

-#Github Actions Practice
+# Github Actions Practice

-#Concept
+# Concept

 ## 1. Workflows

-To create a Github action workflow you need a folder called '/githubaction/workflow'
+To create a Github action workflow you need a folder called `.github/workflow`